Planar quantum low-density parity-check codes with open boundaries: Planar codes from topological order

 Lattice pruning is an iterative and non-deterministic algorithm.
 It involves, in every step, the choice of a qubit, a Pauli label, and the enumeration of stabilizers.
 Each choice potentially affects the successive steps.
 Iterating over all possibilities is not feasible.
 Hence, in practice, we perform the algorithm many times with randomized choices and then pick the best result.

 The general lattice grafting procedure can affect the locality and weight of stabilizers because it generates new stabilizers as products of the original ones (e.g., $S_1 S_2$).
 Consequently, for bivariate bicycle codes defined on a torus, lattice grafting reduces the number of physical qubits but sacrifices the locality and LDPC properties of the stabilizers.
 This approach is thus not suitable for (generalized) toric codes.
 In contrast, for our planar qLDPC codes with open boundaries, many qubits near the boundary participate in only one $X$ or $Z$ stabilizer ($r=1$ in step~2 above).
 In such cases, we can simply remove the corresponding stabilizer without introducing any new ones, thereby preserving both locality and the LDPC structure (although we must verify that the code distance $d$ remains unaffected).
 We restrict ourselves to this scenario when optimizing the previously presented examples of planar qLDPC codes.
 This strategy is feasible only under open boundary conditions, where the boundary qubits are sufficiently ``loose'' to allow their removal without impacting the parameters $k$, $d$, locality, or the overall LDPC properties.
-Explicit examples of grafted qLDPC codes are provided in Appendix~\ref{app: Grafted planar qLDPC codes}.
+Explicit examples of grafted qLDPC codes are provided in Appendix~\ref{app: Grafted planar qLDPC codes}. {\change Each code was subjected to one thousand runs of the lattice grafting optimization, and we report the grafted code with the minimal $n$ obtained.}

+Our lattice grafting procedure already covers the “rotation” trick for the surface code: the rotated surface code follows directly from the standard surface code via the grafting steps illustrated in Fig.~\ref{fig: lattice_grafting_surface}.
+In that setting, one can manually "cut" the lattice due to the simple geometry of the logical operators, while preserving the code distance.
+By contrast, the logical operators in our planar qLDPC constructions, derived from BB codes, has far more intricate support.
+As a result, we rely on an automated lattice grafting algorithm to remove redundant qubits and verify that the code distance remains unchanged in the pruned lattice.